- 15 Sep

 - SMOKO E-Cigarettes

 Here at SMOKO we are all ex-smokers, so we know how difficult it can be to put the cigarettes down for good.
-In honour of Stoptober then we have collected the ones that helped us the most, and how e-cigarettes can help.
+We have collected the ones that helped us the most, and how e-cigarettes can help.

 1. Set a Date To Quit Smoking Easily